Information about Diclofenac

 Diclofenac is used for pain relief.
 It relieves pain in conditions like headache, mild migraine, muscle pain, dental pain, rheumatoid arthritis, ankylosing spondylitis, osteoarthritis, or painful menses.

 How diclofenac works

-Diclofenac is a non-steroidal anti-inflammatory drug (NSAID).
-It works by suppressing the production of chemical messengers (prostaglandins) that cause inflammation (redness and swelling), fever and pain.
+Diclofenac is a non-steroidal anti-inflammatory drugs (NSAID).
+It works by blocking the release of certain chemical messengers that cause pain and inflammation (redness and swelling).

 Common side effects of diclofenac